redox-os/book/src/developer-faq.md

 ### How can I increase the filesystem size of my QEMU image?

-Change the `filesystem_size` data type of your filesystem configuration at: `config/your-cpu-arch/your-config.toml` and run the `make image` command, read the [Filesystem Size](./configuration-settings.md#filesystem-size) section for more details.
+Change the `filesystem_size` data type of your filesystem configuration at: `config/$ARCH/your-config.toml` and run the `make image` command, read the [Filesystem Size](./configuration-settings.md#filesystem-size) section for more details.

 ### How can I change the CPU architecture of my build system?

 Insert the `ARCH?=your-cpu-arch` environment variable on your `.config` file and run the `make all` command, read the [config](./configuration-settings.md#config) section for more details.

-If you want to do it temporarily run the `make all ARCH=your-cpu-arch` command.
+If you want to do it temporarily run the `make all ARCH=$ARCH` command.

 If you want to clean the binaries of the previous CPU architecture run the following command: